Oliver-Akins/foundry.dungeon/README.md

 > (Example: To edit a file in `/.langs`, edit the correct file in `/langs`).
 > The **ONLY** exception to this is the `.vscode` folder which editing anything
 > in it will almost definitely get your PR rejected until the changes are undone.

+### Contributing:
+This repository currently is not accepting pull requests.
+This section will be updated once code contributions are accepted.